Tex Thompson: Powers and abilities

 When first introduced, Tex Thompson is an intelligent person with a talent for detective work and great skill at hand-to-hand combatant.
 He becomes formidable with a whip, his weapon of choice as Mr. America.
 For some of his adventures as Mr. America, he also employed a chemically treated cape capable of going rigid and achieving flight, comparing it to a flying rug from legend.
 To control the cape's functions, Mr. America used a remote control built into his sash and pressed certain buttons when needed.

 As an official US government operative called Americommando, Tex receives intensive military training, learning espionage techniques, as well as how to operate certain military vehicles and explosives.
-Americommando's government training makes him a proficient marksman in various firearms and an expert in different martial arts, including jujustu.
+Americommando's government training makes him a proficient marksman in various firearms and an expert in different martial arts, including jujutsu.
 He also learns German and is able to speak it fluently while disguising his native accent from most people (only Mr. Terrific's special skills were able to detect the presence of an American dialect).